Internet Sex Crime Charges

 Penalties for pandering obscenity in the State of Ohio range from a second-degree felony to a fourth-degree felony, with both charges carrying potentially substantial prison sentences.

-For more information on how to avoid these crimes and how we can help defend your innocence and protect your rights when you’ve been accused, contact Scott & Nolder Law Firm in Columbus, OH, today.
+For more information on how to avoid these crimes and how we can help defend your innocence and protect your rights when you’ve been accused, contact Steven S. Nolder Law Firm in Columbus, OH, today.